farspeak/farspeak-cli/README.md

 - `--template <path>`: Path to the YAML file containing the instructions and template.
 - `--query <query>`: Query to inquire the entity.

-### Example Command
+### Example Command - Single File
+    JS:
     ./cli.js --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'
+    SH:
+    ./cli.sh --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'

+### Example Command - Directory
+    JS:
+    ./cli.js --directory --template path/to/your/template.yaml --query 'your query here'
+    SH:
+    ./cli.sh --directory --template path/to/your/template.yaml --query 'your query here'

 ### Example Output

-    ./cli.js --filename ./example.pdf --template ./template.yaml --query "Who is the author of this book?"
+    ./cli.sh --filename ./example.pdf --template ./template.yaml --query "Who is the author of this book?"
     {
       id: '86bv5c2a',
       title: 'Category Theory',